claudie-mann/EDA-Airbnb_Listings/README.md

 ## 🪜Process
 ### 1. Data Preparation

-Inspect each dataset and check for missing values.
+Inspect each dataset and check for anomalies (Excel).

 Look for outliers in price.

-Merge reviews.csv with listings.csv to connect review activity to listing details.
+Merge reviews.csv with listings.csv to connect review activity to listing details (Join in SQL).

 ### 2. Descriptive Analysis